Request Appointment >>

 What is CRT?

-CRT is a specially designed oxygen permeable therapeutic contact lens used in Corneal Refractive Therapy.
+CRT is a designed oxygen permeable therapeutic contact lens used in Corneal Refractive Therapy.
 Corneal Refractive Therapy is a sophisticated, non-surgical process, which reshapes the cornea while you sleep.
 You remove the lenses when you awake and are able to go throughout the day without any other correction.

 Is Corneal Refractive Therapy Permanent?